 With COVID guidelines once again in flux, uncertainty surrounds plans to meet up with friends and family.
 Though current restrictions do still allow for indoor gatherings, perhaps you’re thinking of planning an outdoor backup option just in case.

-While the UK doesn’t always have the best climate for socialising outdoors, technology has just about gotten to the point where your alfresco plans needn’t be curtailed by colder weather – and with the likelihood of lockdown rules continuing well into the coming months, a good heater might just prove necessary for all those socially distanced garden drinks.
-We contacted seven experts across the landscape gardening and interior design spectrum to find out which heaters are worth investing in this winter (and beyond).
-Across a broad scope of electric heaters, gas fires, and wood burners, here are our experts’ picks of the best outdoor heaters on the market – from the best fire pits and wall-mounted garden heaters, to the best chimineas and outdoor stoves.
+We contacted seven experts, including landscape gardeners and interior designers (as well as a Swedish pop star), to find out which outdoor heaters are worth investing in.
+Across a broad scope of electric heaters, gas fires, and wood burners, here are our experts’ picks of the best outdoor heaters on the market — from the best firepits and wall-mounted garden heaters, to the best chimineas and outdoor stoves.

 Best overall outdoor heater